FGiuliari/Trajectory-Transformer/README.md

 This is the code for the paper **<a href="https://arxiv.org/abs/2003.08111">Transformer Networks for Trajectory Forecasting</a>**

+## Code

+The code will be available soon.

 ## Requirements
   - Pytorch 1.0+
   - Numpy